Florida State Road 686

 State Road 686 (SR 686) is an east-west route in Pinellas County, running from U.S. Route 19 Alternate (Alt.
 US 19) in Largo east to an intersection with SR 687 (4th Street) and SR 694 (Gandy Boulevard) in St. Petersburg, Florida.
 Originally, SR 686 extended further west, ending at Gulf Boulevard in Belleair Beach, next to the shores of the Gulf of Mexico.

 Route description

-State Road 686 begins at Alt US 19, running east as East Bay Drive.
+SR 686 begins at US 19 Alt, running east as East Bay Drive.
 It runs through Largo, where it crosses an interchange with US 19 and east of the intersection, SR 686 is known as Roosevelt Boulevard, named for President Franklin Delano Roosevelt.
-It then travels in a southeastern direction through Clearwater, and intersects SR 688 (Ulmerton Road), and heads east with a concurrency for just under a mile.
+It then travels in a southeastern direction through Clearwater, intersecting CR 611 south of the Bayside Bridge and on the west side of St. Pete–Clearwater International Airport.
+Here, SR 686A begins and runs raised in the median of SR 686 until it intersects SR 688 (Ulmerton Road).
+SR 686 then heads east with a concurrency with SR 688 for just under a mile.
 At the end of the concurrency, SR 686 once again heads southeast, entering St. Petersburg.
 An interchange with Interstate 275 (I-275) follows, and SR 686 ends at the intersection with SR 687 (4th Street) and SR 694 (Gandy Boulevard).